A good thermostat helps keep your home at a comfortable temperature year-round while being energy efficient and not requiring too much work.

 No backlight on display

 You don’t have to shell out hundreds of dollars for a reliable thermostat.
 The Honeywell RTH221B Thermostat is an extremely budget-friendly option, yet it still offers programmability with up to four periods per day.
-It has an LCD screen with push-button controls, and the simple white design will blend into any room.
+It has a liquid-crystal display (LCD) with push-button controls, and the simple white design should be easy to blend into any room.

-This thermostat allows you to schedule one program for the whole week, and it delivers precise temperature control of +/- 1°F. It runs on batteries and is designed for DIY installation, and overall, it’s a simple, no-frills option that’s incredibly affordable.
+This model lacks a backlit display, so it can be more difficult to read in darker settings compared to other models.
+However, this thermostat allows you to schedule one program for the whole week, and it delivers precise temperature control of plus or minus 1 degree.
+It runs on batteries for DIY installation, and overall, it’s a simple, no-frills option that costs less than other models.

 Ability to change screen color